habitat-sh/habitat/components/docs-chef-io/content/habitat/guide_rotate_builder_ssl_certs.md

   [menu.habitat]
     title = "Rotate Builder SSL Certs"
     identifier = "habitat/guides/rotate-builder-certs"
-    parent = "habitat/guids"
+    parent = "habitat/guides"
     weight = 50
 +++

-A short guide to SSL certs used by Builder's web interface.
+A short guide to updating the SSL certs used by Builder's web interface.

 ## Understanding where the Builder certs live